wise0704/cmd-powerline/README.md

 #### Profiles

-- `segments`: A space separated list of `segments:color`.
+- `segments`: A space-separated list of `segments:color` or `"text":color`.
-  - Multiple segment names can be applied with the `-` delimiter (without the prefix "`s_`").
+  - Multiple segment definitions can be joined with the `-` delimiter (without the prefix "`s_`").
+  - Text can be entered directly using double quotes instead of a segment name.
   - Two digits of 0-7 for foreground and background 3-bit colour codes.
   Each digit can be followed by an optional `+` to use the brighter 4-bit colours.
   See [wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit).

   > For example, `cwd-compact:04+` means to apply segments `s_cwd` and `s_compact` in that order, with a black foreground (30) and a bright blue background (104).

+  - Colour can be ommited, in which case it defaults to either the colours specified in the segment definition, or `00`.
 - `separator`: A character to append at the end of each section.
 For example, the right-facing-triangle character `U+E0B0`.
 - `margin`: String to append to the end of the powerline.
-Usually a space or a newline followed by a '>' or '$'.
+Usually a space, or a newline followed by a '>' or '$'.
 Use the escape characters of `PROMPT`.
 See [microsoft docs](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/prompt#remarks).

 #### Segments

 - `text`: The text of the segment.
 Special characters need to be escaped using the `PROMPT` escape characters.
 See [microsoft docs](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/prompt#remarks).
 More information below.
-- `var`: Dynamic evaluation variable.
+- `var` (Optional): Dynamic evaluation variable.
 More information below.
-- `cmd`: Dynamic evaluation command.
+- `cmd` (Optional): Dynamic evaluation command.
 More information below.
 - `fore` (Optional):
 - `back` (Optional): The default foreground/background colours for the segment.
 They will be overridden by the explicit colour specifiers of profiles.